toolmantim/fig-buildbox-agent/Readme.md

 ### Build pipeline

-The agent starts with the metadata `fig=true`, so you can target fig-enabled agents in your Build Pipeline Settings.
+The agent starts with the metadata `fig=true` so you can easily target fig-enabled agents in your build pipeline.

-Your build script execute inside your `app` fig container, so they're entered just as normal.
+Set your build steps as normal.
+They'll be executed relative to the `app` fig container root.